-My name is Rahma Mohamed, and I was born and raised in Hargeisa, Somalia.
+My name is Rahma Mohamed, and I was born and raised in Hargeisa, Somaliland.
 At the age of eight, my family immigrated to Canada.
 We arrived in Quebec, where I attended my first formal school in French.
-The first few years were challenging, I endured years of bullying due to me being the only black Somali girl in my class and my inability to speak the language.
+The first few years were challenging, I experienced bullying due to me being the only Black Muslim girl in my class and my inability to speak the language.
 But eventually, I would be first to graduate from University in my family, having mastered both French and English.

-If you believe each child deserves to see themselves in the books, they lo to read, then spread the message and share my books with your family.
+If you believe each child deserves to see themselves in the books, they read, then spread the message and share my books with your family.